ipld/ipld/specs/index.md

 Within these directories, we describe the IPLD specifications.

 The specifications are fairly dry and formal;
-you can find alternative versions of this information that's friendlier to reading in the [/docs](/docs/) directories.
+you can find alternative versions of this information that's friendlier to reading in the [docs](/docs/) directories.

 Test fixture data may also be found in some subdirectories herein.

+---

+{% import "listing.njk" as listing %}
+{{ listing.childrenTableWithSynopsys(collections.all, page.url) }}